WAVE-Lab-Williams/experiment-template/README.md

 4. **Run the setup notebook**
    - Open `tools/setup_experiment.ipynb` in VS Code, Jupyter Lab, or PyCharm
-   - Follow the step-by-step guided setup process
+   - Follow the step-by-step guided setup process in the notebook

 **The notebook automatically handles:**
 - ✅ Local experiment testing